2captcha/2captcha-ruby/README.md

 ```

 ### Grid
-Grid method is originally called Old ReCaptcha V2 method.
+Grid method is originally called Old reCAPTCHA V2 method.
 The method can be used to bypass any type of captcha where you can apply a grid on image and need to click specific grid boxes.
 Returns numbers of boxes.
 ```ruby
 result = client.grid({
   image: 'path/to/captcha.jpg',